 1) Outlines How You Will Win

-Successful strategies provide the framework for overcoming the critical roadblocks that restrict your nonprofit’s three bottom lines: growing supporters, generating revenue, and growing mission.
+Successful strategies provide the framework for overcoming the critical roadblocks restricting your nonprofit’s three bottom lines: growing supporters, generating revenue, and growing mission.
 How can you test this?
 Your board and even strangers on the street agree that your strategy has the potential to succeed.
-The strategy is logical, solves multiple challenges, and is forward-looking.
+The approach is logical, solves multiple challenges, and is forward-looking.

 2) Is Clear, Succinct, and Gets Used a Lot

-Successful strategies get used every day.
-You want the front-desk volunteer to understand the larger framework of what you’re doing so she can prioritize her task when the front desk gets busy.
-Likewise, dynamic strategies become a sieve to prioritize work, make decisions, and measure progress.
+Successful strategies get used daily.
+You want the front desk volunteer to understand the larger framework of your work so she can prioritize her tasks when the front desk gets busy.
+Likewise, dynamic strategies become a sieve for prioritizing work, deciding, and measuring progress.
 Therefore, you’ve created a great strategy when you can explain it in a tweet-length sentence that a newcomer finds easy to grasp and repeat.
-Over time effective strategies generate “earworms.”
+Over time, effective strategies generate “earworms.”
 People ask, “Which option reflects our strategy?”

 3) Long-Term Potential

-Your strategic plan–the planning document that lists your strategy goals, methods, and dashboards might get completed (you used all the methods), or the plan might need to be revised as the market condition change.
+Your strategic plan–the planning document that lists your strategy goals, methods, and dashboards might get completed (you used all the methods), or the plan might need to be revised as the market condition changes.
 Still, you might recycle your strategy if the approach continues to provide wins, growing supporters, revenue, and mission results.
-Super-successful strategies get used for decades because they still guide nonprofit organizations to more and more success.
-Even if you need a new strategy every few years, a successful strategy has heft and uniquely fits you and your situation.
+Super-successful strategies have been used for decades because they still guide nonprofit organizations to more and more success.
+Even if you need a new plan every few years, a successful strategy has heft and uniquely fits you and your situation.

 Test Your Understanding of the Nonprofit Strategy

 “Strategy” is one of those words.
-It’s used frequently and imprecisely in the sector.
-Even people active in strategy work misuse it.
+It’s used frequently and imprecisely in the sector, and even people who are active in strategy work misuse it.
 Watch for the word.
 Whether you hear or read it, the odds are greater than 50 percent that the term will be misused.

 Here are four quotations from recent articles that mention strategy.
 Which of the four quotes uses the word correctly?

-1. “In their strategy, nonprofits must acknowledge the hardships that people are experiencing and then make fundraising asks from a place of empathy.”
+- “In their strategy, nonprofits must acknowledge the hardships people are experiencing and then make fundraising asks from a place of empathy.”

-3. “In short, the transition strategy is the best available.
-“The market is winding down the coal industry, and these workers are going to need jobs to support their families.
+- “In short, the transition strategy is the best available.
+“The market is winding down the coal industry, and these workers need jobs to support their families.
 We can provide good-paying jobs to these skilled workers while restoring the land to productive use . . .”

-4. “Needless to say, in reimagining your organization, you’ll need to determine how much it will cost to do what you want, and you’ll need to develop an intentional revenue strategy.”
+- “Needless to say, in reimagining your organization, you’ll need to determine how much it will cost to do what you want, plus you’ll develop an intentional revenue strategy.”

 Answer